minstrel/mystars/README.md

 * Magnification enabled, 1 degree min, 180 max
 * Info sidebar created, currently showing field of view in degrees and lat/lon.
 * Refactored current settings like magnitide and current center info single settings object.
+* No more prompt for a star to initially center on, goes right to zenith
+* Can select stars, but no info in panel yet

 ### Data Sources: